Gao-ST/PINN-Alternating-Easy-Hard/README.md

 # PINN-Alternating-Easy-Hard
 This repository contains the implementation of our paper:

-**Consistent PINN Accuracy via Alternating Easy-Hard Training**
+**More Consistent PINN Accuracy via Alternating Easy-Hard Training**

-📄 Paper: Consistent PINN Accuracy via Alternating Easy-Hard Training
+📄 Paper: More Consistent PINN Accuracy via Alternating Easy-Hard Training

 ## 📌 Overview
-We propose a new training strategy for Physics-Informed Neural Networks (PINNs) that alternates between easy and hard samples during training to improve accuracy and stability.
+Physics-informed neural networks (PINNs) have recently emerged as a prominent paradigm for solving partial differential equations (PDEs), yet their training strategies remain underexplored.
+While hard prioritization methods inspired by finite element methods are widely adopted, recent research suggests that easy prioritization can also be effective.
+Nevertheless, we find that both approaches exhibit notable trade-offs and inconsistent performance across PDE types.
+To address this issue, we develop a hybrid strategy that combines the strengths of hard and easy prioritization through an alternating training algorithm.
+On PDEs with steep gradients, nonlinearity, and high dimensionality, the proposed method achieves consistently high accuracy, with relative $L^2$ errors mostly in the range of $\mathcal{O}(10^{-5})$ to $\mathcal{O}(10^{-6})$, significantly surpassing baseline methods.
+Moreover, it offers greater reliability across diverse problems, whereas compared approaches often suffer from variable accuracy depending on the PDE.
+This work provides new insights into designing hybrid training strategies to enhance the performance and robustness of PINNs.

 ## 🚀 Getting Started